SmalsResearch/bePelias/README.md

 # Logical Data model

 Appart from "/health" endpoint, the result of all calls is basically a list of "items", representing geographical objects, which could be either an address, a street of a "city" (with a broad definition) :
-- With /geocode and /geocode/unstructured, items could be an address, a street or a city depending of the most precise object the engine has been able to find with input
+- With /geocode and /geocode/unstructured, items could be an address, a street or a city depending of the most precise object the engine has been able to find with input;
-- With /reverse, items will always be addresses
+- With /reverse, items will always be addresses;
 - With /id/{bestid}, the list will contain at most one address (if an address BeSt id is provided), a (list of) street(s) (if a street BeSt id is provided) or a (list of) city (if a municipality BeSt id is provided).

 ## Context